ashkan-mokarian/d2l-pytorch/README.md

 # Skipped but important

 - About **Autograd** and **chain rule**: Check [this](./chapter_preliminaries/0_notes.md#automatic-differentiation-chain-rule-forwardpropagation-vs-backwardpropagationnotunderstood-autograd).
 I don't understand it, but if you spend some time, a very good resource is linked.
+- Read more about central limit theorem if you find out.
+Why does the true average uncertainty tend towards a normal distribution centered at the true mean with rate $\mathcal{O}(1/\sqrt{n})$.

 # TOC